hknokh/SFTasker-Salesforce-DX-Project-Management-Tool/README.md

 ##### Option 2: Running the Plugin Outside the SFDX Project Root

-When running the plugin **outside the SFDX project root**, you will need to explicitly specify the `-r` flag to point to the root folder of the metadata, the `-x` flag to provide the path to the `package.xml` file, and `-o` to define the Salesforce org connection to retrieve the metadata from, as the plugin cannot automatically detect these settings:
+When running the plugin **outside the SFDX project root**, you will need to explicitly specify the `-p` flag to point to the root folder of the metadata, the `-x` flag to provide the path to the `package.xml` file, and `-o` to define the Salesforce org connection to retrieve the metadata from, as the plugin cannot automatically detect these settings:

 ```bash
 $ sf sftasker merge-meta -o MY-ORG -t Profile -x "path/to/sfdx/root/manifest/package.xml" -p "path/to/sfdx/root/force-app"